The UpStairs Lounge Fire Killed 32 People. Its Legacy Still Haunts Black Gay New Orleans

 Negative terminology for black gays still did circulate among white gays, especially when black gays weren’t present.
 “White queens, trashy white queens would still use the N-word,” recalled David Williams.
 “Commonplace.
 But ‘dinge’ was old by then, negative.
 You figure out the irony there.”

 In 1990, Larry Bagneris ran for New Orleans City Council.
-He beat sixteen other candidates to force a run-off election for the District C seat, which he lost.
+He beat 16 other candidates to force a run-off election for the District C seat, which he lost.
 Had he won, he would have become New Orleans’ first openly gay elected official.
-Instead, in 1999, he received appointment as Executive Director of the New Orleans Human Relations Commission, overseeing all civil rights matters citywide.
+Instead, in 1999, he received appointment as executive director of the New Orleans Human Relations Commission, overseeing all civil rights matters citywide.

 By 2004, Hickerson achieved enough clout to become the first black queen of Amon-Ra in the organization’s 39-year history.
 Exhausted, yet satisfied that he made his mark, he quit soon afterwards.
 This year, Gabriel Mitchell followed Hickerson’s lead as queen of Amon-Ra for Mardi Gras 2019.
 “I wasn’t sure if I was the first black queen or if we’d had other ones before,” said Mitchell, a third-year member central to the krewe’s future plans but still learning its lineage.